mainio/decidim-module-suomifi/README.md

 configuration.
 For environments that you want to hook into the Suomi.fi production environment, you can omit this configuration option completely.

-The example configuration will set the `globe` icon for the the authentication button from the Decidim's own iconset.
+The example configuration will set the `icon-globe` icon for the the authentication button from the Decidim's own iconset.
 In case you want to have a better and more formal styling for the sign in button, you will need to customize the sign in / sign up views.